HHS/TANF-app/scripts/README.md

 ## Description

-Install truffleHog in a venv
+Install truffleHog in a python virtual environment
 Get the hash of the latest commit in the target branch.
 Look at all commits since the last merge into raft-tdp-main Entropy checks on large git diffs